MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 <!-- Description-Source-ADMX -->
 This preference allows you to change default printer management.

-- If you enable this setting, Windows will not manage the default printer.
+- If you enable this setting, Windows won't manage the default printer.

 - If you disable this setting, Windows will manage the default printer.

-- If you do not configure this setting, default printer management will not change.
+- If you don't configure this setting, default printer management won't change.
 <!-- LegacyDefaultPrinterMode-Description-End -->

 <!-- LegacyDefaultPrinterMode-Editable-Begin -->